-Upon award of each series of the Bonds, the successful bidder therefor shall advise the County of the initial reoffering prices to the public of each maturity of such series of the Bonds.
+Upon the Preliminary Award of each series of the Bonds, the successful bidder therefor shall promptly advise the County of the initial reoffering prices to the public of each maturity of such series of the Bonds.
 Simultaneously with or before delivery of a series of the Bonds, the successful bidder therefor shall furnish to the County a certificate in form and substance acceptable to bond counsel (a) certifying that a bona fide offering of such series of the Bonds has been made to the public (excluding bond houses, brokers, and other intermediaries), and (b) stating the prices at which a substantial portion of each maturity of such series of the Bonds were sold to the public (excluding bond houses, brokers, and other intermediaries).
+The successful bidder for each series of the Bonds much reasonably expect to sell to the public 10% or more in par amount of each maturity of such series at the initial reoffering prices.